lauringlab/variant_pipeline/tutorial/README.md

 R
 library("deepSNV")
 ```
+If you have R, you should see the cursor change to ">".
 If you don't have it you can install it using

 ```
 source("http://bioconductor.org/biocLite.R")